neugun/EASEQ-FISH/README.md

 - For more accurately register the point clouds of multiple rounds, we also apply deep-learning based [registeration method](https://github.com/vinits5/learning3d#use-of-registration-networks).
 [RPMnet](https://github.com/yewzijian/RPMNet) and [PCRnet](https://github.com/vinits5/pcrnet) appeal to be the ideal options for a better registration.

 ### Barcoding and decoding analysis #
-- We borrow the idea of [seqFISH](https://github.com/CaiGroup/seqFISH-PLUS) and [HCR 3.0](https://www.molecularinstruments.com/hcr-rnafish-products) for our 3D-seqFISH experiments.
+- We benefit from the idea of [seqFISH](https://github.com/CaiGroup/seqFISH-PLUS) and [HCR 3.0](https://www.molecularinstruments.com/hcr-rnafish-products) for our 3D-seqFISH experiments.
 For barcoding the genes, 3 different channels of lightsheet microscope will be used and 4-5 rounds of FISH will be run for encoding 81-243 genes.
 2-6 extra rounds will be conducted for error corrections, examine the decoding efficiency and probe the dense expressed genes. <br/>
 - For decoding the genes, we modify the SeqFISH design by using a best threshold radius for determine the colocalized spots of each rounds (see [Youden's J Statistic](https://www.kaggle.com/code/willstone98/youden-s-j-statistic-for-threshold-determination/notebook)). <br/>
 - For increase the detection efficency, the nearest 3 spots for a specific barcode bit will be used for searching the most correlated code of a specific gene. <br/>